Artem-Bohush/JSBandInternship-techTask/README.md

   // some code...
 };
 ```
-- next there is the function for writing data:
+- next there is a function for writing data:
 ```
 const taskWriter = function setAllTasks(tasks) {
   // some code...